Submission Deadline: March 18, 2024

 David Kucharski Young Investigator Award

 a.
-The nominee must be a current or former (senior award) member of the society
+The nominee must be a current member of the society

 b.
 The nominee must have a record of academic accomplishments and independent, significant and sustained contributions to the field

 c.
-The nominee must have received their Ph.D. or M.D. at least 4, but no more than 7 years prior to the nomination for the Young Investigator award or at least 20 years prior to the nomination for the Senior Investigator award.
+The nominee must have received their Ph.D. or M.D. at least 4, but no more than 7 years prior to the nomination, but may be extended by 1 year due to parental leave (per child).